Key finding

 The system is a 4-agent research loop built in LangGraph.
 The loop takes a query, decomposes it into subtasks, retrieves facts from memory, validates them, and synthesizes a final report.
 If quality is below threshold, it retries.
 If it can't recover after two retries, it escalates to the human in the loop (me).

-Loop engineering here refers to the retry-escalate control structure.
-The critic scores findings on two dimensions: staleness (does a newer version of this fact exist?) and grounding (does the text support the claim?).
-If quality falls below 0.7, the loop sends the researcher agent back.
+Loop engineering here refers to the retry-escalate structure.
+The critic agent scores findings on two dimensions: staleness (does a newer version of this fact exist?) and grounding (does the text support the claim?).
+If quality falls below 0.7 (threshold), the loop sends the researcher agent back.
 If retries are exhausted, the loop escalates rather than hallucinate.

 The memory interface is a single abstract class: